 At a minimum I suggest that you bring a digital SLR or mirror-less rangefinder body and one general-purpose high quality zoom lens.
 If you are looking at a camera body-lens kit, I would advise to not get the kit with the cheap kit lens, but to get the body and then upgrade to a better quality lens.
 For example, you can purchase a Canon Rebel with a kit lens at Costco, but I am suggesting to avoid this purchase and buy the Rebel body somewhere else with a good quality upgraded lens.
 You can see some good reviews about lenses on Fred Miranda.com.
 Please call or email me about suggestions on equipment if you don’t know what to bring or purchase.

-Sturdy tripod with ballhead.
+Sturdy tripod with ballhead (Mandatory.
+We do a lot of low light photography).
 If you want to spend the money, the carbon fiber tripods are a pleasure to carry around and use.
 Expensive, but should last you a lifetime.
 Try to keep the tripod minus the head weight to below 3.5 lbs.
 You will get better images overall if you travel with and “USE” a tripod.
-I am currently using a Gitzo Carbon Fiber tripod with a Really Right Stuff Ballhead.
-The new Really Right Stuff Carbon Fiber TQC-14 w/ BH-30 Pro Ballhead has been getting rave reviews as a travel tripod.
-I personally know three photographers who are using this setup and love it.
+Please watch my video on tripods, Choosing a good travel tripod-the condensed version.

 Quick release mechanism for the tripod and corresponding plates for the camera body and or lens.
 It is a good idea to get “Arca-Swiss” compatible plates.
 I use Really Right Stuff L Brackets on all of my camera bodies which makes it easy and stable to switch back and forth between horizontal and vertical.

 Cable release.
-Get the wired kind and the same brand as your camera.
 I think that it is worth having a backup cable release.
 They are small and easy to lose and are essential.
 I feel lost without one.
+You can also use your self timer but if you need to go into bulb mode you will need the cable release to use its’ lock function.

 Camera manual.
 Download it to your laptop.